-Objective: Ensuring that all consumer bills prominently display a minimum set of information that is essential to actively participating in the market.
-Option: 0 Option 0+ Option 1 Option 2 BAU/Stronger enforcement Commission recommendation on billing More detailed legal requirements on the key A fully standardized 'comparability box' in bills information information to be included in bills Pros: Pros: Pros: Pros: - 77% of energy consumers agree or strongly - Low administrative impact - Ensures that the minimum baseline of - Highest legal clarity and comparability of agree that bills are "easy and clear to - Gives MS significant flexibility to existing practices is clarified and raised. offers and bills. understand". adapt their requirements to national - Allows best practices to further develop, - A level playing field for all consumers and - Allows 'natural experiments' and other conditions. albeit less than Option 0. suppliers across the EU. innovation on the design of billing information - Allows best practices to further - Improves comparability and portability of - Very little leeway for suppliers to differently to be developed by MS. develop. information. interpret the legislation with regards to the - Recent (2014) transposition of the EED means - Ensures consumers can easily find the presentation of information. premature to address information on energy information elements needed to facilitate - Ensures consumers can easily find the consumption and costs. switching. information elements needed to facilitate - Bill design left free to innovation. switching.
-Cons: Cons: Cons: Cons: - Poor consumer awareness of market-relevant - A recommendation is unenforceable - Limits innovation around certain bill - Challenging to devise standard presentation information can be expected to continue. and may be ignored by MS/utilities. elements. which can accommodate differences between - Does not respond to stakeholder feedback on - Poor consumer awareness of market- - Remaining leeway in interpreting legal national markets. need to ensure minimum standards. relevant information can be expected to articles may lead to implementation and - Highest administrative impact. continue. enforcement difficulties. - Prescriptive approach prevents beneficial - Does not respond to stakeholder innovation. feedback on need to ensure minimum - Difficult to adapt bills to evolving technologies standards. and consumer preferences.
-Most suitable option(s): Option 1 is the preferred option as it likely to leads to significant economic benefits and increased consumer surplus without significant administrative costs or the
+Option: 0 Option 0+ Option 1 Option 2 BAU/Stronger enforcement Commission recommendation on More detailed legal requirements on the key A fully standardized 'comparability box' in bills - billing information information to be included in bills Pros: Pros: Pros: Pros: - 77% of energy consumers agree or strongly - Low administrative impact - Ensures that the minimum baseline of - Highest legal clarity and comparability of agree that bills are "easy and clear to - Gives MS significant flexibility to existing practices is clarified and raised. offers and bills. understand". adapt their requirements to national - Allows best practices to further develop, - A level playing field for all consumers and - Allows 'natural experiments' and other conditions. albeit less than Option 0. suppliers across the EU. innovation on the design of billing information - Allows best practices to further - Improves comparability and portability of - Very little leeway for suppliers to differently to be developed by MS. develop. information. interpret the legislation with regards to the - Recent (2014) transposition of the EED - Ensures consumers can easily find the presentation of information. means premature to address information on information elements needed to facilitate - Ensures consumers can easily find the energy consumption and costs. switching. information elements needed to facilitate - Bill design left free to innovation. switching.
+Cons: Cons: Cons: Cons: - Poor consumer awareness of market-relevant - A recommendation is unenforceable - Limits innovation around certain bill - Challenging to devise standard presentation information can be expected to continue. and may be ignored by MS/utilities. elements. which can accommodate differences between - Does not respond to stakeholder feedback on - Poor consumer awareness of market- - Remaining leeway in interpreting legal national markets. need to ensure minimum standards. relevant information can be expected to articles may lead to implementation and - Highest administrative impact. continue. enforcement difficulties. - Prescriptive approach prevents beneficial - Does not respond to stakeholder innovation. feedback on need to ensure minimum - Difficult to adapt bills to evolving standards. technologies and consumer preferences.